 Contracts Can Get Cancelled

 The dirty truth of travel is that you are disposable and contracts get cancelled.
 A facility can cancel you for any reason.
-They can give notice without reason and you can be ended, according to your cancellation policy.
 Because of this, you could be without work in as little as two-weeks during any given contract.
 Having money saved is critical to avoiding financial distress if this happens.